Individualized Education Program: Eligibility

 Although teachers and school psychologists have the ability to initiate evaluations for special education service eligibility, they are unqualified to make medical diagnoses.
-Attention deficit hyperactive disorder (ADHD), autism spectrum disorder (ASD), and physical and developmental delays must be diagnosed by a clinician, whether nurse-practitioner or physician.
+In order to receive services through medical providers or services that are billable by insurance, disabilities such as Attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), and physical and developmental delays must be diagnosed by a clinician, whether nurse practitioner or physician.
 When children are diagnosed early, they can start receiving services at earlier stages of development.
 State health and/or education departments offer early intervention services for children under the age of three years, while the public school system offers services for children from ages three through twenty-one.